Phil Read: Four stroke years

+Realizing that four-stroke machinery was no longer competitive, Read chose to campaign a privateer two-stroke Suzuki RG 500 in the 500cc World Championship.
+The 37-year-old was still competitive, finishing third in the 500cc Austrian Grand Prix then fought a dramatic race-long battle with Sheene at the 500cc Nations Grand Prix where he finished in second place by a narrow 0.1 second margin.
+He held second place in the points standings entering Round 6 of the championship in Belgium where he qualified in second position behind Sheene.
+Read then abruptly disbanded his team and withdrew from the World Championships without competing in Belgium.
+He later cited a lack of funding for the withdrawal.
+Although he no longer competed in the World Championships, he continued to compete in domestic British racing.

 Read entered TT events from 1977, winning the F1 (Formula 1) race on the works Honda CB750 SOHC and Senior race on a Suzuki.
-Again on the Honda for 1978 F1, he recorded a DNF but was placed 4th in the Classic.
+Again on the Honda for the 1978 Isle of Man F1 TT, he recorded a DNF but was placed 4th in the Classic.
 These races led to Honda producing a limited-production of 150 'Phil Read Replica' Formula 1 race-styled roadsters based on the CB750F2 with styling accessories by Seeley in Honda Britain colours of blue and red.

-Read competed in the 1978 TT against Mike Hailwood, who made a famous comeback riding a Ducati 900SS provided by Manchester dealer Sports Motorcycles.
-After another four-year hiatus, Read's last race was at the Isle of Man TT in 1982 at the age of 43.
+Read competed in the 1978 Isle of Man TT against Mike Hailwood, who made a famous comeback riding a Ducati 900SS provided by Manchester dealer Sports Motorcycles.
+After another four-year hiatus, Read's last race was at the 1982 Isle of Man TT at the age of 43.

 A lesser-known aspect of Read's career was his involvement in endurance racing.
 He rode a Honda in the 24-hour Bol d'Or endurance race at Le Mans; and he won the Thruxton 500 endurance race in 1962 and 1963.